 There will be those who argue that it would be better to spend our money solving the problems of this planet, like climate change and pollution, rather than wasting it on a possibly fruitless search for a new planet.
 I’m not denying the importance of fighting climate change and global warming, but we can do that and still spare a quarter of a per cent of world GDP for space.
 Isn’t our future worth a quarter of a per cent?”

 Yuval Noah Harari: Homo sapiens as Gods of creation and destruction

 The advancements of mankind are both incredible and terrifying in equal measure.
-This quote from one of our other favourite authors, Yuval Noah Harari, is a thought-provoking note to end on:
+One of my other favourite authors, Yuval Noah Harari, echoes Hawkings observations.
+This quote from his book Sapiens is a thought-provoking note to end on:

 Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

 We've created an Ethical Menswear Directory featuring some of the most innovative ethical clothing brands out there—from boardshorts made using...

 SUBSCRIBE TO OUR NEWSLETTER